waydabber/BetterDisplay/README.md

 - XDR/HDR upscaling requires an Apple XDR display (built-in or external) or a natively connected HDR display (VESA DisplayHDR 600 or higher recommended) and an Apple Silicon Mac.
 - The display connect/disconnect feature requires an Apple Silicon Mac running at least macOS Ventura or Intel (all macOS versions supported - on Intel the feature is considered experimental and does cause issues on some configurations).
 External display sleep/suspend on disconnect is available only on Apple Silicon (on Intel, dimming or DDC backlight off is available for third party displays and backlight off for Apple and built-in displays).
 - Native smooth scaling requires macOS Monterey 12.4 (or newer) and natively connected displays on Apple Silicon.
 For Intel there is no such limitation.
-- Maximum native smooth scaling resolutions depend on the GPU capabilities and the display's resolution (horizontal width limit is 6144 pixels for M1/M2, 7680 pixels for M1/M2 Pro/Max/Ultra).
+- Maximum native smooth scaling resolutions depend on the GPU capabilities and the display's resolution (horizontal width limit is 6144 pixels for entry level Apple Silicon Macs, 7680 pixels for the Pro/Max/Ultra versions.
 - External display hardware backlight control and volume control require DDC capable, natively connected display or an Apple display.
 Some docks and dongles may not support DDC.
 All built-in ports of all Macs that can run the app are supported for DDC communication.
 - The app is compatible with headless Macs to create custom virtual screen (dummy) resolutions for remote access.